Aherontas/Savvakis_Petros_BSc-InterMSc_Thesis/README.md

 **Design and Development of a Digital Twin of an Electric Vehicle’s Batteries **

-The purpose of this thesis is the design and development of a digital twin of an electric vehicle’s and specifically with lithium ion energy storage cells.
+The purpose of this thesis is the design and development of a digital twin for an electric vehicle's energy storage system, specifically using lithium-ion batteries.
 Specifically, a system will be designed which will measure voltage, current and temperature of the cells and the battery pack.
 Upon taking the measurements, a decision will be made by the integrated system